-- Impala reads of Iceberg V2 tables that have had row-level deletes or updates making Apache Iceberg ACID compliant with serializable isolation and an optimistic concurrency model
+- Reads of Iceberg V2 tables that have had row-level deletes or updates makes Apache Iceberg ACID-compliant with serializable isolation and an optimistic concurrency model

 - Materialized views of Iceberg tables

 - Enhanced maintenance features, such as expiring and removing old snapshots and compaction of small files